raveenaaa/Monitoring/README.md

 Run `npm start` to run the server.
 This command uses `nodemon` to automatically restart the server for you, everytime the code is changed.

 Run a local webserver in the www directory and open the monitoring application.
-You may use `npx http-server -d www`, but there are many other options.
+You may use `npx http-server`, but there are many other options.

 There is code running every 2 seconds that will broad cast basic stats to the web app: